Ashto25/ashto25.github.io/_projects/acoustic_guitar.md

 ## Step 4: Finishing Touches

-After the assembly, I sanded the entire guitar and applied a finish to protect the wood and bring out its natural beauty.
+After the assembly, I sanded the entire guitar and applied a finish to protect the wood and bring out its natural colors.
 I then added the hardware, including the tuning machines and strings.

 ![Finished Guitar](/assets/images/guitar_finished.jpg)

 ## Conclusion

-This project was a huge undertaking, but the result is a beautiful, handcrafted acoustic guitar that I'm incredibly proud of.
-The sound is exactly what I was hoping for, and knowing that I built it myself makes it even more special.
+This project was one of the most difficult I have completed yet.
+I learned so many skills from this project and now have a beautiful guitar that looks amazing and plays really well.